pluralsh/documentation/pages/deployments/terraform-interop.md

 description: Communicate data between terraform and kubernetes using Service Contexts
 ---

+# Overview

-A common and incredibly frustrating challenge with managing kubernetes, especially at scale, is sharing state between terraform and the common tools used to manage Kubernetes configuration like helm and kustomize.
-We've created a system called Service Contexts to facilitate this.
-At its core, it is simply named bundles of configuration that can be created via api (thus easily integrated with Terraform or Pulumi) and mounted to Plural services.
+A common and incredibly frustrating challenge with managing kubernetes, especially at scale, is sharing state between terraform and the common tools used to manage Kubernetes configuration like helm and kustomize, or with other independent sections of terraform code.

+We've created an API called Service Contexts to facilitate this.
+At its core, it is simply named bundles of configuration that can be created via api (thus easily integrated with Terraform or Pulumi) and mounted to Plural services, or imported as data resources in other stacks.
+This will guide you through how to leverage the api throughout your IAC Usage.

+## Defining a service context

 Here's a simple example, involving setting up an IRSA role for external-dns:

 ```tf
 module "assumable_role_externaldns" {